zblz/naima/docs/installation.rst

 `h5py <http://www.h5py.org>`_.
 These will be installed automatically if you follow one of the installation methods below.

+The :ref:`sherpamod` can be used if the Sherpa package is installed.

 All of the above packages are available in a typical scientific python installation (or in all-in-one Python installations such as the `Anaconda Python Distribution <http://continuum.io/downloads>`_) or can be installed through